 Looking back on the past year, it’s clear that Reno Tahoe really is a place where the most ambitious and creative adventure-seekers come to play.
-As we look back on the year, it’s nice to be reminded of the good that came out of the challenges we all faced.
-Here’s to looking ahead to a bright future!
+As we look back on the year, it’s nice to reflect on the good times and memories made throughout the year.
+Here’s to a bright new year in 2024!

 So, where are you going to start?
 For even more ideas, check out the Reno Tahoe Ultimate Insiders Guide to find all the local favorites.